BERNETimux/1click-upgrade/README.md

 5. If the script tells you something to fix please do this now.

 # Testing: (after upgrade)
 1. Login to the Typo3 Backend.
 Empty caches of TYPO3 in the Backend.
-Your Extension has a good chance to work now.
 2. Test your extension very good.
 (FE/BE)
 3. If nessesary fix the last problems